Madabaru/amazon-managed-service-for-apache-flink-examples/java/Iceberg/S3TableSink/README.md

 ### Checkpoints

 Checkpointing must be enabled.
 Iceberg commits writes on checkpoint.

-When running locally, the application enables checkpoints programmatically, every 10 seconds.
-When deployed to Managed Service for Apache Flink, checkpointing is controlled by the application configuration.
+When running locally, the application enables checkpoints programmatically, every 10 seconds.When deployed to Managed Service for Apache Flink, checkpointing is controlled by the application configuration.

 ### Known limitations